-FOR THE FIFTIETH MEETING OF THE ANNUAL ORDINARY GENERAL ASSEMBLY
+FOR THE FIFTY FIRST MEETING OF THE ANNUAL ORDINARY GENERAL ASSEMBLY

-- Listening to the Board of Directors' Report for the Financial year ending 31 December 2013 and approving the same. - 2.
-Listening to the Auditors' Report for the Financial year ending 31 December 2013 and approving the same. - 3.
-Discussing the General Balance Sheet and the Statement of Profit and Loss for the Financial year ending 31 December 2013 and approving the same. - 4.
+- 1. Listening to the Board of Directors' Report for the Financial year ending 31 December 2014 and approving the same. - 2.
+Listening to the Auditors' Report for the Financial year ending 31 December 2014 and approving the same. - 3.
+Discussing the Financial Statements and the Statement of Profit and Loss for the Financial year ending 31 December 2014 and approving the same. - 4.
 Approving dealing with related parties. - 5.
+Approving to discontinue the annual transfer to the Statutory Reserve for the Financial year ending 31 December 2014 as reached 50% of paid up share capital. - 6.
 Approving the proposal of distributing cash Dividends of KD.
-6,272,438 to the Shareholders at 32% of the paid up capital i.e. thirty two fils per share, for the Shareholders of the Company as of the date of General Assembly's meeting, to be distributed within ten days from the date of the General Assembly meeting. - 6.
-Approving discounting the sum of K.D 500,000 at 4.95% from the profit of the Financial year ending 31 December 2013 and to be added to the Special Voluntary Reserve. - 7.
-Approving the proposal of the Board of directors for distributing KD.
-180,000 a remuneration to the Members of the Board of Directors for the Financial year ending 31 December 2013. - 8.
-Authorizing the Board of Directors to purchase or sell shared of the company at a percentage not exceeding 10% of the total number of the Company's shares as per the Article No. 25 of year 2012 as well as the instructions of the Capital Markets Authority No. (H.A.M/K.T.A/T.SH/6/2013) regarding organizing purchase of the Shareholders Companies to their own shares (Treasury Shares) and how to use and dispose the same. - Releasing the members of the Board of Directors of all matters relevant to their actions for the Financial year ending 31 December 2013. - 10.
-Appointing or re-appointment of Auditors for the Financial year 2014, and Authorizing the Board of Directors to determine their remuneration. - 11.
-Election of the Directors for the Board for the next three years.
+6,400,000 to the Shareholders at 32% of the paid up capital excluding treasury shares i.e. thirty two fils per share, for the Shareholders of the Company as of the date of General Assembly's meeting, to be distributed within ten days from the date of the General Assembly meeting. - 7.
+Approving the proposal of the Board of Directors for distributing KD.
+409,847 a remuneration to the Members of the Board of Directors for the Financial year ending 31 December 2014. - 8.
+Authorizing the Board of Directors to purchase or sell shares of the Company at a percentage not exceeding 10% of the total number of the Company's shares as per the Article No. 175 of the law No. 25 of year 2012 as well as the instructions of the Capital Markets Authority No. (H.A.M/K.T.A/T. SH/6/2013) regarding organizing purchase of the Shareholders Companies to their own shares (Treasury Shares) and how to use and dispose the same. - 9.
+Releasing the members of the Board of Directors of all matters relevant to their actions for the Financial year ending 31 December 2014. - 10.
+Appointing or re-appointment of Auditors for the Financial year ending 31 December 2015, and Authorizing the Board of Directors to determine their remuneration.